 Helicopter vibration can present dangers to the aircraft and both passengers and crew members on board.
 Not only can it shorten the lifespan of certain aircraft components, but it can also make flight both uncomfortable and unsafe.
-Part of regular maintenance for aircrafts is to determine any sources of vibration and take steps to rectify those issues.
+Part of regular maintenance for aircraft is identifying types and origins of helicopter vibrations and taking steps to rectify those issues.
 This ensures that the aircraft is safe to fly and that all parties involved have a positive experience on board.

 What Are Frequency Vibrations?

 Frequency vibrations — which can be rated as low-, medium-, or high-frequency — are caused by specific kinds of equipment adjustments or malfunctions.
 Low-frequency vibrations are often caused by disturbances in rotor revolution, while medium-frequency vibrations can typically be attributed to loose components that affect the rotor system.
 High-frequency vibrations can result when certain components (e.g., gears, drive wires, engines, fans, or shafts) rotate at speeds that meet or exceed those of the tail rotor.
 Performing regular maintenance for aircraft can prevent many of these issues from occurring in the first place.